PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * **Write tests that isolate bugs.**

-* **Avoid testing implementation details.** Testing implementation details and private functions can
+* **Avoid testing implementation details.** Testing implementation details and private functions help isolate bugs, but at the cost of reduced resistance to refactoring.

 * Each function and method should have unit tests that check that it